Tuesday, February 24, 2026

 The Psychology of Religion, Chapter 4: The Main Thesis

-With these acknowledgments in mind, I still have to state my main thesis plainly: the literal supernatural claims at the core of religions are not true.
-Many sacred stories appear to have, at most, an idealized or embellished relationship to actual figures or events; many others are best understood as products of the same mythic and literary world as the cultures around them.
+With all of that in mind, I still come back to my conclusion: the literal supernatural claims at the core of the world's religions are not true.
+Many sacred stories have, at most, an idealized or embellished relationship to actual figures or events; many others are best understood as products of the same mythic and literary world as the cultures around them.

-We see recurring motifs across civilizations: flood narratives in Mesopotamian texts such as Atrahasis and Gilgamesh that strongly resemble later biblical flood storytelling; traditions of extraordinary or divinely marked birth; and narratives of divine descent, death, restoration, or return that later readers sometimes compare with resurrection themes, though the parallels are not always neat.
+We see recurring motifs across civilizations.
+Some of the parallels are strikingly close: the flood narratives of Mesopotamian texts such as Atrahasis and the Epic of Gilgamesh—a divinely sent deluge, a chosen man, a vessel, the release of birds to find dry land—clearly predate and parallel the later biblical flood story.
+Others are real but looser: traditions of extraordinary or divinely marked birth, and narratives of divine descent, death, and return that some readers compare with resurrection themes, though here the parallels are more debated and should not be overstated.
 Even the moral ideas often presented as uniquely Christian have deep pre-Christian pedigrees.
-The command to love one’s neighbour is already in the Hebrew Bible; versions of reciprocity appear in Confucian and Indian traditions; and the psychological logic of non-retaliation emerges in multiple moral traditions long before Christianity.
+The command to love one's neighbour appears already in the Hebrew Bible (Leviticus 19:18); versions of the ethic of reciprocity appear in Confucius's Analects and in the Indian epics; and the psychological logic of non-retaliation emerges in multiple moral traditions long before Christianity.
 Christianity did not invent moral grammar from nothing; it inherited, recombined, amplified, and ritualized themes that human cultures had been discovering for a very long time.

-All religions contain stories that can have moral lessons and often reflect the history of cultural groups striving to improve justice, security, morality, happiness, and harmony in their civilizations, while reflecting on human foibles.
-Modern religions are not very much different from other historical mythologies, such as Greek, Roman, or Egyptian mythology: they have profoundly shaped culture, and they continue to give us interesting, thoughtful stories, but they are not generally treated as literal truths.
-The fact that religious narratives can be psychologically helpful, ethically suggestive, or aesthetically beautiful does not make their supernatural claims true; it makes them powerful cultural creations, which is a different category.
+All religions contain stories that can carry moral lessons and often reflect the history of cultural groups striving to improve justice, security, morality, happiness, and harmony in their civilizations, while reflecting on human foibles.
+In the respect that matters hereliteral truthmodern religions are not so different from older mythologies, such as Greek, Roman, or Egyptian: they have profoundly shaped culture, and they continue to give us thoughtful stories, but we do not treat these older myths as literal descriptions of reality.
+The fact that religious narratives can be psychologically helpful, ethically suggestive, or esthetically beautiful does not make their supernatural claims true; it makes them powerful cultural creations, which is a different category.

 Not surprisingly, many sacred texts contain themes of intergroup conflict, invasion, conquest, boundary maintenance, and rules for cooperation—stories shaped by the political pressures, environmental constraints, and moral agendas of their times, repeatedly revised and reinterpreted, and naturally inclined to aggrandize the moral standing of the home tribe.
 In that way, religions can function like other art forms—literature, theatre, poetry, film—sometimes illuminating human experience, sometimes acting as tools of persuasion, and sometimes sliding into outright propaganda.